 In this document, we focus only on the mandatory fields to be filled (they are marked with an asterisk on the screen) and those optional fields which may need to be entered in order to achieve a meaningful employee master data record.

 Recommendation

-In case you are interested in additional event reasons than the ones given in this test script, you can refer to the configuration guide of building block 15T, where in chapter Preparation / Prerequisites the reference to the appropriate HR Transactions workbook is given.
+For a complete list of event reasons relevant for the country where your company is located, you can refer to the HR Transactions workbook appropriate for <YourCountry>.